 Buy This Book!

-The Audio Expert is available at the Amazon Book Store (please use this link), though I'm also selling signed copies directly, with several bonus features not available anywhere else.
-If you buy the book from my own online store you'll receive a personalized signed first edition, plus my Tele-Vision and Cello Rondo DVD ($18.99 value), as well as a second DVD containing all the online content that accompanies the book - three additional chapters, software, audio examples, and demo videos.
+The Audio Expert is available at the Amazon Book Store, though I also sell signed copies directly, with several bonus features not available anywhere else.
+If you buy the book from my own online store you'll receive a personalized signed copy, plus my Tele-Vision and Cello Rondo DVD ($18.99 value), as well as a second DVD containing all the online content that accompanies the book - three additional chapters, software, audio examples, and demo videos.
 To reduce server space and bandwidth, the publisher's web site for my book streams low-res versions of the videos.
 The DVD included with books sold through my web store contains the original high-resolution MP4 files.
 So you avoid the hassle of logging into a web site to download files and view the videos online, and also get higher quality videos.

 About The Audio Expert